Zika Virus Infection in Honduras (Update)

 The Ministry of Health reported yesterday that as of the end January 2016, a total of 4473 confirmed cases of ZIKV have been recorded.

 Advice for Travellers

 Avoidance of mosquito bites, particularly during daylight hours, is recommended for all travellers.
 Due to the possible link between Zika virus infection and birth defects, pregnant women, or those planning pregnancy are strongly urged to seek pre-travel advice from their health care provider.
-It is recommended that pregnant women postpone non-essential travel to Zika affected countries.
-If travel is essential, rigorous measures to avoid mosquito bites both during daytime and nightime hours should be followed.
+They should be helped to understand the risks and to make an informed decision on whether to change their travel plans.
+If the decision is made to travel, strict measures to avoid mosquito bites both during daytime and nightime hours should be followed.

 Women who have visited a Zika affected area whilst pregnant should arrange to have their next antenatal check promptly on return home, even if feeling well.
 This is not intended to cause undue anxiety, but merely as a precaution.
 In addition, medical attention must be sought quickly for any feverish illness experienced whilst travelling or on return.